The Mountain Hermitage

 The Mountain Hermitage will gratefully receive donations to our scholarship fund to enable those in financial need to attend this retreat.
 Donations are tax-deductible and should be marked ‘Scholarship Fund’.

 The retreat fees only cover basic expenses and operating costs.
-The teachers offers the Buddha Dhamma without any set fee, and totally depend on DANA – on the generosity of their students and benefactors – for the support of their daily life needs.
+The teacher offers the Buddha Dhamma without any set fee, and totally depends on DANA – on the generosity of their students and benefactors – for the support of her daily life needs.

 DANA, an ancient Pali word meaning generosity, giving, or gift, is central to the 2,600-year-old tradition of Buddhism.
 The teachings of the Buddha have been offered freely since the time of the Buddha.
 There was and is no way to put a price on the teachings of the truth – they are valuable beyond any fee one could set.

-At the end of the retreat, envelopes will be provided for you to offer Dana to the teachers.
-Giving to the teacher, from the heart, whatever feels appropriate, is the practice of Dana.
-You may also wish to offer Dana to the staff or to the Hermitage itself to support operating expenses or future scholarships.
+At the end of the retreat, envelopes will be provided for you to offer Dana to the teacher.
+Giving to the teacher from the heart, whatever feels appropriate, is the practice of Dana.
+You may also wish to offer dana to the staff or to the Hermitage itself to support operating expenses or future scholarships.

 USE OF FEES

-Your fees for the One-Month Hermitage will be used to pay for: rental of the Columbine Inn and attached expenses; other general retreat expenses; a retreat cook providing 2 meals a day; a small stipend and travel expenses for the retreat manager; a small donation to Sayadaw’s Meditation Center, as well as a small parsonage for Marcia; and Sayadaw’s transportation.
+Your fees for the Study Retreat will be used to pay for: rental of the Columbine Inn and attached expenses; other general retreat expenses; a retreat cook; a small stipend for the retreat manager; a small parsonage stipend to the teacher to help cover ongoing home expenses for the duration of the retreat; teacher transportation.

-The full deposit must accompany your application.
-Please refer to scholarship application/information form below for information on deposit amount that needs to accompany scholarship applications.
-No monies will be banked until you are accepted in the retreat.
+The full deposit must accompany your application, even if you are requesting scholarship funds.
+No monies will be banked until you are accepted on the retreat.

-The balance of the retreat fee (after the total of $1200 in deposits) is due when you arrive for the retreat, or you can mail the balance to us in advance.
-If at all possible, we would appreciate you paying the full fee (deposit plus balance) at the time of application or upon acceptance, as this improves the efficiency of our cash flow.
+The balance of the retreat fee is due when you arrive for the retreat, or you can mail the balance to us in advance.
+If possible, we appreciate you paying the full fee (deposit plus balance) at the time of application or on acceptance, as this improves our efficiency.
+However this is not necessary.

 Please pay by check or money order in US funds, drawn on a US bank.
-We cannot accept foreign cash or bank drafts.
-We can accept international money orders in US dollars.
-Sorry, but we are nut currently able to accept payment by credit card.
+We cannot accept foreign cash or bank drafts, but we can accept international money orders in US dollars.

 Checks/money orders should be made payable to THE MOUNTAIN HERMITAGE.